dronny111/mi_se25/README.md

 3. Run the full workflow

 python -m src.main
-The script executes the five stages sequentially and prints a progress bar.
+The script executes the five stages sequentially and plots all graphs.

-Generated files

-File	Description
-data/guides/SlAREB1_guides_raw.csv	All 57 candidate guides with raw Doench scores & MHEJ outcome JSON data/guides/SlAREB1_guides_rl_selected.csv	Short‑list (posterior mean, α, β, etc.) models/rf.pkl	RandomForest trained on tabular guide features (demo) models/cnn_slareb1.h5	1‑D CNN trained on one‑hot spacers (demo) 🧩 Stage‑by‑Stage Overview
+🧩 Stage‑by‑Stage Overview

 Stage	Module	Main output	Quick note